-Prosthetic devices and related supplies
+Prosthetic and orthotic devices and related supplies

 Devices (other than dental) that replace all or part of a body part or function.
-These include but are not limited to: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
-Includes certain supplies related to prosthetic devices, and repair and/or replacement of prosthetic devices.
+These include but are not limited to testing, fitting, or training in the use of prosthetic and orthotic devices; as well as: colostomy bags and supplies directly related to colostomy care, pacemakers, braces, prosthetic shoes, artificial limbs, and breast prostheses (including a surgical brassiere after a mastectomy).
+Includes certain supplies related to prosthetic and orthotic devices, and repair and/or replacement of prosthetic and orthotic devices.
 Also includes some coverage following cataract removal or cataract surgery - see Vision Care later in this section for more detail.

-\$0 copay for Medicarecovered prosthetic devices.
+\$0 copay for Medicarecovered prosthetic and orthotic devices.